By Trenna Ahlstrom

 Marissa compared the experience of teaching someone how to play guitar to teaching someone to fish.
 As in the saying, “If you give a man a fish, he’ll be fed for a day, but if you teach the man how to fish, he will be fed for life.”
 According to Marissa, teaching these girls how to play guitar is the same concept.

-The striking thing about this approach to teaching guitar is how much it has in common with the rest of the DRG philosophy.
-There are no quick fixes at DRG.
+The striking thing about this approach to teaching guitar is how much it has in common with the rest of the Discovery Ranch for Girls philosophy.
+There are no quick fixes at Discovery Ranch for Girls.
 In order to learn and achieve, students take the slow path.
 They focus on the fundamentals or core underlying issues.
 Only after a strong foundation is in place do they build on those skills.

 For example, if Marissa shows a student how to play a chord, then that student might forget by morning.
 Then Marissa would have to show the student again.
 It’s not the most productive way of teaching, so it’s not what Marissa does.